adomhamza/idapp2/README.md

 # idapp2

-A new Flutter project.
+A Flutter Stateful project that displays a profile picture, Name, Current Ninja Level with a dynamic value, Mail Address and a Floating Action Button to trigger change in level value.

 ## Getting Started

+The project was built following tutorials from [The Net Ninja Youtube Channel](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg)

-This project is a starting point for a Flutter application.
+This project is a starting point for learning Flutter application and the Dart Language.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)